codemyriad/zebra/docs/sqlite-integration.md

 ## Overview

-The extension uses SQLite WASM with Origin-Private FileSystem (OPFS) support to store conversation data persistently.
+The extension attempts to use SQLite WASM with Origin-Private FileSystem (OPFS) support to store conversation data persistently.
+However, OPFS availability can vary depending on the browser and environment.
 The implementation handles both service worker and regular contexts, providing a unified API for database operations.
+If OPFS is not available, the database might operate in a less persistent mode (e.g., in-memory or IndexedDB-backed, depending on the SQLite WASM build and configuration).

 ## Database Schema